-Yearly rise in emergency admissions for kids in England since 2003February 12th, 2013 in Health /
+Yearly rise in emergency admissions for kids in England since 2003February 12, 2013 in Medicine & Health / Health

 The number of children admitted to hospital as emergencies has steadily increased every year since 2003, with the largest rises seen among the under 5s, indicates research published online in the Archives of Disease in Childhood.